LuckyEddie47/kstars_extensions/firecapture_launcher/README.md

 5. Call the FireCapture start script.

-It will then monitor for either FireCapture to be closed by the user, or the Stop Plugin button in the Ekos Manager to be clicked*.
+It will then monitor for either FireCapture to be closed by the user, or the Stop Plugin button in the Ekos Manager to be clicked.
 It will then:

-6. Close FireCapture*
+6. Close FireCapture
 7. Reconnect the INDI camera driver that was previously disconnected.

-Note: Due to FireCapture running in a Java VM closing the extension from the Ekos Manager button will leave FireCapture running as an independent program.
-The camera will still be reconnected in INDI.